Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Summary of paraxial polarization

 \subsection{$2\times2$ polarization matrix and Stokes parameters}

-Consider a paraxial beam propagating in the positive $z$ direction.
-Given the transversality of the electric field, only its $x$ and $y$ components can take significant values.
-Therefore, the field's polarization at a given point is well described by the $2\times2$ autocorrelation matrix of these field components, known as the polarization (or coherency) matrix:
+When the field is not purely monochromatic, the shape traced by the electric field is in general not periodic and is much more complex than an ellipse.
+However, the details of the oscillation are typically over a time scale that is inaccessible to detectors, and what can be measured are averages over the detector's integration time of quantities that have a quadratic dependence in the field.
+If we make the assumption that the fields are statistically stationary (namely that the measured averages are independent of when the measurement is made), the field's polarization at a given point is well described by the $2\times2$ autocorrelation matrix of the field components, known as the polarization (or coherency) matrix:

-where $E_i$ are the Cartesian components of the electric field, and $\langle\cdot\rangle$ denotes a statistical correlation (e.g. a temporal average over the integration time of a detector).
-Note that the field components are taken as complex quantities because we are using the analytic signal representation of the field.
-Because this matrix is explicitly Hermitian, it is fully determined by four quantities.
-One choice for these parameters, associated with simple combinations of measurable quantities, was proposed by Gabriel Stokes in 1852.
-These \emph{Stokes parameters} are defined as
+where $^\dagger$ denotes a transpose conjugate and $\langle\cdot\rangle$ denotes an average.
+Because this $2\times2$ matrix is explicitly Hermitian, it contains four degrees of freedom (e.g. the two real diagonal elements and the real and imaginary parts of one of the off-diagonal elements).
+One choice for these four parameters, associated with simple combinations of measurable quantities, was proposed by Gabriel Stokes in 1852.
+Again, different conventions exist, but here these \emph{Stokes parameters} are defined as

 where $E_{\rm p,m}=(E_x\pm E_y)/\sqrt{2}$ are the field components in a Cartesian frame rotated by $\pi/4$ with respect to the $x,y$ axes, and $E_{\rm r,l}=(E_x\pm\ui E_y)/\sqrt{2}$ are the right/left circular components.
 The quantities $\langle|E_i|^2\rangle$, for $i=x,y,{\rm p},{\rm m},{\rm r},{\rm l}$, are directly measurable through the appropriate use of polarizers and quarter-wave plates prior to the detector \cite{Brosseau1998,GilOssikovski2016}.
 Written in terms of the Stokes parameters, the polarization matrix becomes